dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ### <a name="artifacts"></a>Artifacts ([Entity](#entity))
-Large files (binaries) that we don't want to pack inside a package (which should only contain code), but are still needed during the deployment of a package.
-They are uploaded separately and downloaded when the service is initiated.
+Large files (binaries) that we don't want to pack inside a package (which should only contain code), but are still needed during the deployment of a Package.
+They are uploaded separately and downloaded when a Service is initiated.
 They usually need to be added to the ```.gitignore```.
 There are three types of Artifacts:
 - Item;
 - Local;